LauYeeYu/toy-riscv-kernel/docs/system_call.md

 The input arguments are limited to 7 registers, i.e., `a0` to `a6`. `a7` is
 reserved for the syscall id.
 The return value is stored in `a0`.

+To boost the efficiency of copying from user space to kernel space, as well as copying from kernel space to user space, any related syscalls will use the `task->shared_memory` to send and receive data.
+In user space, the `task->shared_memory` is a page under trap frame (two page below the trampoline).

 ## Details

 - [fork](#fork)